American Airlines seeks to void labor contracts

 “With losses mounting and oil prices rising, there is growing urgency to move more quickly.
 The bankruptcy law provides a process for the court to address such a situation as has been done in virtually all prior successful airline restructurings,” Horton said.

-American’s flight attendants’ union ripped Horton “ignoring the voices of his employees,” and expressed confidence that the termination proposal will be rejected by the court.

-“The company can succeed only if it convinces the judge that the contract changes it seeks are necessary, fair and equitable,” the union’s president, Laura Glading, said in a statement.
-“In reality, its draconian demands are none of those things.”

-AMR also sought permission to seal from the public all or part of the arguments it plans to file in support its termination motion .
+AMR also sought permission to seal from the public all or part of its forthcoming motion to terminate contracts.
 “The confidential material contains sensitive and confidential information that should not be publicly disclosed, and the disclosure of which could harm AMR,” the company said in its filing.

 American wants to slash overall costs by $2 billion annually.
 More than half of the savings would come from labor, including a plan to shed 13,000 jobs.